open-AIMS/ereefs-visualisation-portal-static-website/README.md

   - [ ] remove eatlas from the file names
   - [ ] rename eatlas references in the classes inside eatlas_ncanimate2.css
   - [ ] remove _minimal_mistakes.scss and incorporate it else where
+    - override flatly variables with the colors directly, instead of referring to minimal_mistakes?
 - [ ] remove unused includes like _csiro_navbar.qmd
 - [ ] increase whitespace between bullet point in the product tiles on the home page
 - [ ] discuss taking 'aims' out of the repository name at standup